 - Open the Play Store app and you will have to do basic drills such as logging in with your Google account.
 The app will be set up completely in no time.

 As you have the Play Store on your Windows 11, you are good to install Android Apps and run them on your PC.
-Although, some apps may not work properly due to smartphone dedicated build or licensing restrictions.
+Although, some apps may not work properly due to smartphone-dedicated build or licensing restrictions.

 These were the steps to have you install Google Play Store on your Windows 11 PC.
-Now you don’t have to invest time and mind on third-party emulators as most of the Android Apps will be easily compatible with your Windows 11 directly.
+Now you don’t have to invest time and mind in third-party emulators as most of the Android Apps will be easily compatible with your Windows 11 directly.

-Also checkout: How to Read and Recover Deleted WhatsApp Messages on Android
+Also check out: How to Read and Recover Deleted WhatsApp Messages on Android